Drill Point Dies for Roofing Screws: Material Selection & Production Guide

 Why Roofing Screws Demand Specialized Drill Point Dies

-Roofing screws face unique challenges that general-purpose drill point dies can't always handle.
+Roofing screws face unique challenges that general-purpose drill point dies may not handle well.
 They must penetrate metal roofing panels, purlins, and sometimes multiple layers of steel — all while maintaining a weather-tight seal with EPDM washers.

 The drill point geometry and die quality directly impact: